Today's minimum 1948 Franklin half dollar value is $8.31

 for a coin the hobby refers to as "average circulated" condition, one whose appearance is noticeably worn from use.

-Your coin should be viewed carefully however.
+Your coin needs careful viewing.
 Often examples of the 1948 half dollar are worth more if the wear to the surface is very slight.
-Minor touches of wear confined only the high points indicates above average condition, and these are beginning to take on a premium as a collectible.
+Minor touches of wear confined only to high points indicates above average condition, and these are beginning to take on a premium as a collectible.

 1948 Franklin Half Dollar Value